Mini Hatch: Initial development

-First generation (R50/52/53; 2000)
+First generation (R50/52/53; 2001)

-The first new generation Mini Hatch was introduced in late 2000, being the first model launched under the Mini marque after the original Mini was discontinued in the same year.
+The first new generation Mini Hatch was introduced in July 2001, being the first model launched under the Mini marque after the original Mini was discontinued the year before.
 In some European markets, the Mini One was powered by a 1.4 l inline-four version of the Tritec engine, but all other petrol powered Minis used the 1.6 l version.
-From 2004 through 2008, the soft-top convertible R52 was made.
+From 2004 to 2008, the soft-top convertible R52 was made.

+Though still considered very compact, the 2001 hatchback's 3.63 m length was 58 cm, or 19%, greater than the 3.05 m long 1959 Mini.
+Also, at 3.98 m, the 2002 five-door hatch stands 68 cm, or some 21%, longer than the original 3.30 m Mini estate versions.

 There are numerous styling and badging differences between the models, including the Cooper S having a distinctive scoop cut into the bonnet.
 The Cooper S also has twin exhausts which exit under the centre of the rear valance.
 The non-S Cooper has more chrome parts than the Mini One and has a single exhaust.
 The Mini One D has no visible exhaust pipes at all.